 Note: All application fees are nonrefundable.

-Remote Notarization: signer appears before the remote notary public by two-way audio visual communication on an approved application platform and the notarial act and signatures are captured on an electronic record.
+A Remote Notarization involves signers appearing before the remote notary public via two-way audio-visual communication on an approved remote technology vendor platform.
+This platform will capture the notarial act and signatures as part of an electronic record.

 The Secretary of State’s office has prepared a comprehensive guide to assist individuals pursuing or renewing a notary commission.
 Check the guide for information on topics including: